shalbrook/shalbrook.github.io/README.md

 ## R Notebooks
+All these notebooks are still under development.
+More of a playground than a portfolio.

 ### [ACS Diversity](https://shalbrook.github.io/acs-diversity/)
 Brief R script to calculate diversity of an MSA using the ACS API, tidycensus, and the Simpson's Diversity Index.